-The ScL/P CCE in Terminal Ballistics and Blast Effects is a sustained effort to develop the science base for new understanding of the mechanics and physics of weapon-target interactions.
-These technical areas include but are not limited to: solid dynamics; fracture and failure of materials; interaction of solids with blast, electrical, and magnetic stimuli; and directed energy.

-To gain a greater understanding of the fundamental science which underpin weapon-target interaction, this CCE will develop coupled mesoscale poly-crystal model with inter- and intragranular mechanisms.
-Develop and implement algorithms to support anisotropic materials by extending the existing scalar conductivity and permeability models to full tensor models.
-Complete assessment of material response of spheres and/or hemispheres subjected to dynamic tension, shear instabilities, and electro-magnetic fields.
-Develop algorithms and implement a baseline model to support hysteretic magnetic materials.
+The CCE in Terminal Ballistics and Blast Effects is a sustained effort to advance the science base for mechanics and physics of weapon-target interactions.
+These technical areas include but are not limited to: shock physics and solid dynamics; fracture and failure of materials; interaction of solids with blast, electrical, and magnetic stimuli; detonation physics; and directed energy.
+To apply the greater understanding of fundamental sciences, which underpin weapon-target interaction, this CCE will develop coupled mesoscale poly-crystal model(s) with inter- and intra-granular mechanisms; develop and incorporate advanced diagnostic methods for relevant penetration experiments; develop and implement algorithms that provide electrical conductivities of low density gases using multiscale methods; apply formal Verification and Validation (V&V) methods and complete Uncertainty Quantification (UQ) assessment on tera/peta-scale simulation methods routinely used for protection technology development; develop and implement new analytical and computational methods for problems involving localization; assess coupling of structural and magnetic fields to protection relevant shock loading; implement robust methods for Modeling and Simulation (M&S) of energetic materials in response to shock stimuli; quantify relationships between structure, properties, and ballistic performance of armor ceramics.

-Further, this CCE will quantify relationships between structure, properties, and ballistic performance of a specific armor ceramic using a complete multi-scale modeling framework.
-Develop sub-cell resolution model to support finite thickness laminates.
-Complete analysis of the electrical characteristics of arcing and electrified dynamic fracture experiments.

-TPOC: Todd Bjerke, (410) 278-5819, todd.w.bjerke2.civ@mail.mil.
+TPOC: Scott Kukuck, (410) 278-6026, scott.r.kukuck.civ@mail.mil.